 Our program focuses on the art of music production and recording technology.
-You’ll gain a deep understanding of music, music theory, arranging, history, performance, the audio recording process, live sound reinforcement, MIDI, DAWs (digital audio work stations), analog and digital recording technology, popular songwriting, and music production.
-Our state of the art facility features integrated Apple mobile technology in the classroom, and we’ve received the Apple Distinguished Program Award three times from 2012 though 2018!
+You’ll gain a deep understanding of music, music theory, arranging, history, performance, the audio recording process, live sound reinforcement, MIDI, DAWs (digital audio workstations), analog and digital recording technology, popular songwriting, and music production.
+Our state-of-the-art facility features integrated Apple mobile technology in the classroom, and we’ve received the Apple Distinguished Program Award three times from 2012 through 2018!

 Shenandoah students work with their Academic Advisor to declare a minor.
 Academic Advisors will continue to work with students to ensure that they fulfill all of the requirements to complete the minor.